 cursor

-This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.002
+This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.001

-cursor (plural cursors)
+Pronunciation Nouncursor (plural cursors)

-- (databases) a reference to a row of data in a table, which moves from row to row as data is retrieved by way of it
+- (databases) A reference to a row of data in a table, which moves from row to row as data is retrieved by way of it.

-- (programming) a design pattern in object oriented methodology in which a collection is iterated uniformly
+- (programming) A design pattern in object oriented methodology in which a collection is iterated uniformly.

-- Synonyms: the iterator pattern
+- Synonyms: iterator pattern

 - French: curseur